-- This statement confirming NZME's commitment to minimising modern slavery risks. - A Procurement Policy setting out NZME's approach to management of procurement, with a commitment to integrity and honesty. - A Code of Conduct and Ethics setting out the values, ethical behaviour and commitment to legislative compliance which is expected of the Group and its employees. - A Whistleblower Policy providing an independent avenue for employees, contractors and suppliers to raise concerns regarding actual or suspected contravention of NZME's ethical and legal standards. - Internal audit and risk functions to monitor compliance.
+- This statement confirming NZME's commitment to minimising modern slavery risks. - A Procurement Policy setting out NZME's approach to management of procurement, with a commitment to integrity and honesty. - A Responsible Sourcing Policy setting out minimum standards that suppliers are expected to comply with in order to do business with us. - A Code of Conduct and Ethics setting out the values, ethical behaviour and commitment to legislative compliance which is expected of the Group and its employees. - A Whistleblower Policy providing an independent avenue for employees, contractors and suppliers to raise concerns regarding actual or suspected contravention of NZME's ethical and legal standards. - Internal audit and risk functions to monitor compliance.